JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 The rest of this document will then focus on how these concepts are implemented and exposed to the user.
-There we will start by introducing some low-level helper methods for computing the required assignments.
-We will then use those assignments to motivate a type called :class:`FoldsView`, which can be configured to represent almost any kind of repartitioning strategy for a given data container.
+There we will start by introducing some low-level helper methods for computing the required subset-assignment indices.
+We will then use those "assignments" to motivate a type called :class:`FoldsView`, which can be configured to represent almost any kind of repartitioning strategy for a given data container.
 After discussing those basics, we will introduce the high-level methods that serve as a convenience layer around :class:`FoldsView` and the low-level